feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 Any instance data with a matching key would overwrite the same property in the instanceDefaults, which resulted in an inconsistent API.

-In Feathers-Vuex 2.0, the `instanceDefaults` work the same for setting defaults with only one exception (see the next example).
-They no longer setup the relationships, though.
+In Feathers-Vuex 2.0, the `instanceDefaults` work the same for setting defaults with only one exception:  They no longer setup the relationships.
 The new `setupInstance` function provides an API that is much more powerful.

-The main difference with `instanceDefaults` in Feathers-Vuex 2.0 is that it MUST be provided as a function, now:
+As mentioned earlier, it MUST be provided as a function:

 ```js
 // See the `model-instance-defaults.test.ts` file for example usage.